Ionescu’s gets 24th triple-double, No. 3 Oregon tops Arizona

 Ruthy Hebard added 22 points for the Ducks (21-2, 10-1 Pac-12) and Satou Sabally finished with 17 points and 11 rebounds, plus six assists in Oregon’s ninth consecutive victory.
 Taylor Chavez added 17 points in a reserve role.

 Ionescu has dedicated the rest of the season to her friend Kobe Bryant, who died in a helicopter crash on Jan.
-26. She tweeted “#24 for you my guy!!!”
+26. She tweeted ”(hash)24 for you my guy!!!”

 Cate Reese led Arizona (18-4, 7-4) with 17 points and Ari McDonald added 13, keeping alive her streak of having scored in double figures in each of her 59 career games, though it matched her season low.
 The 33-point loss ended Arizona’s five-game winning streak and was the worst defeat of the season for the Wildcats.